ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/native-support/build-a-native-executable.md

    ```

-3. Run `bal test --native` to run the tests using the native executable.
+3. Run `bal test --graalvm` to run the tests using the GraalVM executable.
       > **Info:**  This command will build a native executable with tests similar to `bal build --native` , and the tests will be executed by running this native executable.
       ```
                Running Tests